Job no: 497177

 Categories: Public Safety

-This position works as part of a team in the Public Safety Communications Center at Bucknell University to maintain communications between Public Safety personnel, the Bucknell community and external constituencies.
-The Communications Officer will perform a full range of duties in a 24 hour communication center to include answering routine and emergency telephone and radio calls, dispatching officers, providing information, fire/intrusion monitoring, use of NCIC and JNET criminal/traffic computers and monitoring all incoming camera video.
-This is a full-time, benefits eligible position reporting to the Manager, Communications & Security Technology.
-This Communications Officer position will generally be scheduled to work 9 p.m. to 7 a.m.
+The Communications Officer operates the Public Safety Communications Center at Bucknell University.
+The Communications Officer maintains communications between Public Safety personnel, the Bucknell community and external constituencies.
+This person will perform a full range of duties in a 24 hour communication center to include answering routine and emergency telephone and radio calls, dispatching officers, providing information, fire/intrusion monitoring, use of NCIC and JNET criminal/traffic computers and monitoring all incoming camera video.
+This position also maintains an accurate log of all operations according to Federal Communications regulations.

 ● Operate the NCIC/JNET (computerized index of criminal justice information) system/computer to retrieve information for patrol officers.

 ● Operate the emergency alert and notification systems (RAVE Alert and Whelen systems).

 ● Dispatch officers and personnel to all incidents, alarms, and emergencies on campus.